shigebeyond/react-native-sk-loader/README.md

 # react-native-sk-loader

 ##What is it

 react-native-sk-loader is a component that wrap ProgressBarAndroid in android and ActivityIndicatorIOS in iOS, is used to indicate that the app is loading

+It’s very simple, I write it just for loading compatibility in different platform.

 ##How to use it